fatedier/frp/README.md

 ## Example Usage

-First, download the latest version programs from [Release](https://github.com/fatedier/frp/releases) page according to your os and arch.
+Firstly, download the latest programs from [Release](https://github.com/fatedier/frp/releases) page according to your os and arch.

 Put **frps** and **frps.ini** to your server with public IP.